JamesHedges/Katas/FunBooksAndVideos/ComplexOO/readme.md

 >*If the purchase order contains a membership, it has to be activated in the customer account immediately.*

-Adding a membership processing service that handles the AcceptingPurchaseOrderItemLine notification.
+Business Rule 1 will be implemented by adding a membership processing service.
+The service will handle the AcceptingPurchaseOrderItemLine notification.
 The handler will check for membership item line type.
 It if is a membership, it will send the activate request.

 #### Business Rule 2

 >*If the purchase order contains a physical product a shipping slip has to be generated.*

-When a product item line processor will handles the AcceptingPurchaseOrderItemLine notification.
-The handler check the item type for product.
-It the item is a product, a request will be sent for create a shipping label.
+Business rule 2 will be implemented by adding a product item line processor.
+It will also handles the AcceptingPurchaseOrderItemLine notification.
+The handler should check the item type for product.
+If the item is a product, a request will be sent to create a shipping label.

 #### Business Rule 3

 >*If the purchase order contains Comprehensive First Aid Training video then Basic First Aid training video is added to the purchase order.*

+Business rule 3 will be implmented by adding a First Aid Video Processing service than handles the accepting item line event and checking the requested item line for a Comprehensive First Aid Training Video.
+If found, the handler will send a message to add an Basic First Aid Training Video item to the purchase order.
+If successful, it will publish the accepting line item for the basic first aid video.
+Publishing the event will ensure the basic first aid video gets processed.

 #### Business Rule 4

 >*If the purchase order contains books, and the customer has book membership or bought one then 5 points are added to the customer account for each book.*

+Business Rule 4 will be implemented by adding a book membership points service that handles the accepted purchase order event.
+The purchase order processed event will be published by the purchase order processor upon successful order processing.
+The book club servic e purchase order processed handler will inspect the order for book and book club orders.
+If book order is found and the customer has or ordered a book club membership, 5 points for each book will be awarded to the customer.
+This will be accomplished by sending a message that the customer was awarded points.

 #### Business Rule 5